 The Gas Transmission Information Disclosure Determination 2012 (ID Determination) sets out several requirements around transmission pricing, including that we publish a transmission pricing methodology and explain whether our prices comply with the Commission's pricing principles.
 The requirements are specified in clause 2.4 of the ID Determination, and our compliance with these requirements is summarised in Appendices 1 and 2 of this TPM.

-1.4 Approach to pricing methodologies for GY2021
+1.4 Approach to pricing methodologies for GY2022

-For the pricing year commencing 1 October 2020, Firstgas is continuing to apply the existing pricing methodologies for the Maui and Non-Maui gas transmission systems.
-While these apply different methodologies, we have incorporated them into one disclosure document to align with the single regulated revenue cap for our Gas Transmission Business (GTB).
+For the pricing year commencing 1 October 2021, Firstgas is continuing to apply the existing pricing methodologies for the Maui and Non-Maui gas transmission systems.